KannonZenetism/zenetism-field-physics/field-physics/fpx/centropic-entropic-field-interaction-dynamics.md

 An entropically oriented field operating at IL₄ (Inversalogos / IDP / IDL) has access to distorted archetypal patterning — subversal Forms that mimic the structure of centropic archetypes without carrying their coherence.
 This enables the construction of apparent centropic presentations: origin-seal performance without genuine origin acknowledgment, apparent synthesis without actual generative integration, apparent sovereignty without genuine boundary integrity.

 **Operative E-operators in deception:**
-- E₉ ∞⁻ (Distorted Entanglement): mimic-unity that isolates while appearing to connect
+- E₉ ∞⁻ (Distorted Entanglement): mimic-coherence that isolates while appearing to connect
 - E₁₀ ❋⁻ (Malform): distortion at the point of formation — pattern that appears to generate but produces hollow structure
 - E₁₂ ✧⁻ (Void Aesthetic): aesthetic of apparent meaning that carries no genuine qualitative depth
 - E₃ ⟿⁻ (Viral Decay): transmission that appears Living Transmission but corrupts its signal in transit